RhetTbull/osxphotos/README.md

   --update                        Only export new or updated files.
 See notes
                                   below on export and --update.
   --dry-run                       Dry run (test) the export but don't actually
+                                  export any files; most useful with
+                                  --verbose.
-                                  export any files; most useful with --verbose --export-as-hardlink            Hardlink files instead of copying them.
+  --export-as-hardlink            Hardlink files instead of copying them.
                                   Cannot be used with --exiftool which creates copies of the files with embedded EXIF data.